Acura RL: Safety

 From the 2006 model year forward, the Acura RL features an optional precrash system called the Collision Mitigation Braking System (CMBS), which can alert drivers of objects up to 330 feet ahead.
 If the driver gets dangerously close and does not take evasive action, the RL first provides visible and audible alerts.
-If the driver does not respond, the electronic pretensioning seatbelt system tugs on the shoulder belts.
+If the driver does not respond, the electronic pre tensioning seat belt system tugs on the shoulder belts.
 If the driver still does not react and the collision is deemed unavoidable, the RL retracts and locks seatbelts and brakes hard.
 Depending on the situation, all three stages may blend together as if one.

 The same CMBS millimeter wave radar was also used to operate the optional Adaptive Cruise Control (ACC) feature.
 The driver selected a cruise speed and could set a timed following distance of 2.0, 1.5 or 1.0 seconds.
 When the ACC detected a target at any distance up to 330 feet ahead, the engine throttle would be modulated to keep the timed following distance.
 If throttle modulation did not provide enough slowing, the car would also apply the brakes to help maintain the chosen distance.

 RL/Legend models in all markets featured energy-absorbing hood and fender supports and deformable windshield wiper pivots to minimize pedestrian injury.